 And the list goes on, but hopefully you get the idea.

-Taking self care seriously will change your life.
+Taking self-care seriously will change your life.
 It will heal you.
 It will heal your relationships.
 It will make you better at everything do.
 It will reduce the chance of, and could even prevent, diseases.
 It will ease the aging process.
 It will help you cope with trauma.
-It is the key in living a happy and healthy life.
+It is the key to living a happy and healthy life.